I ran to the fridge and pulled out an egg

 - One Piece: in the early times, Usopp sometimes launches eggs from his slingshot (he called it "Egg Star/Tamagoboshi") to distract enemies.

-- Meet the Robinsons: The Bowler Hat Guy's initial plan to get back at the Robinson family is throwing eggs at their house while shouting "You stink, Robinson!"
+- Meet the Robinsons: The Bowler Hat Guy's initial plan to get back at the Robinson family is throwing eggs at their house while shouting "Robinson, you stink!"

 - Monster House: While the titular house was under construction, children threw eggs and rocks at it, which caused Constance to try and attack them.

-- In The Fault in Our Stars, Hazel and Augustus help Isaac throw eggs at his ex-girlfriend's car.
-They're caught by her mum.
+- In The Fault in Our Stars, Hazel and Gus help Isaac throw eggs at his ex-girlfriend's car.
+They're caught by her mum, but Gus gets her to leave them alone using Refuge in Audacity.

 - Happens and is mentioned a few times on Glee, when Rachel is pelted by the members of Vocal Adrenaline in the first season.
 One of which is sort-of her boyfriend who knows she's vegan.
 Ouch.